National Football League: Team trophies

 The NFL has used three different trophies to honor its champion over its existence.
 The first trophy, the Brunswick-Balke-Collender Cup, was donated to the NFL (then APFA) in 1920 by the Brunswick-Balke-Collender Corporation.
 The trophy, the appearance of which is only known by its description as a "silver loving cup", was intended to be a traveling trophy and not to become permanent until a team had won at least three titles.
-The league awarded it to the Akron Pros, champions of the inaugural 1920 season; however, the trophy was discontinued and its current whereabouts are unknown.
+The league awarded it to the Akron Pros, champions of the inaugural 1920 season.
+The trophy was discontinued and its current whereabouts are unknown.

 A second trophy, the Ed Thorp Memorial Trophy, was issued by the NFL from 1934 to 1967.
 The trophy's namesake, Ed Thorp, was a referee in the league and a friend to many early league owners; upon his death in 1934, the league created the trophy to honor him.
-In addition to the main trophy, which would be in the possession of the current league champion, the league issued a smaller replica trophy to each champion, who would maintain permanent control over it.
+In addition to the main trophy, which would be in the possession of the current league champion, the league issued a smaller replica trophy to each champion, who would keep it.
 The current location of the Ed Thorp Memorial Trophy, long thought to be lost, is believed to be possessed by the Green Bay Packers Hall of Fame.

 The current trophy of the NFL is the Vince Lombardi Trophy.
 The Super Bowl trophy was officially renamed in 1970 after Vince Lombardi, who as head coach led the Green Bay Packers to victories in the first two Super Bowls.
-Unlike the previous trophies, a new Vince Lombardi Trophy is issued to each year's champion, who maintains permanent control of it.
-Lombardi Trophies are made by Tiffany & Co. out of sterling silver and are worth anywhere from US$25,000 to US$300,000.
-Additionally, each player on the winning team as well as coaches and personnel are awarded Super Bowl rings to commemorate their victory.
-The winning team chooses the company that makes the rings; each ring design varies, with the NFL mandating certain ring specifications (which have a degree of room for deviation), in addition to requiring the Super Bowl logo be on at least one side of the ring.
+Unlike the previous trophies, a new Vince Lombardi Trophy is given to each year's champion.
+Lombardi Trophies are made by Tiffany & Co. out of sterling silver.
+Additionally, players, coaches and personnel of the winning team are awarded Super Bowl rings to commemorate their victory.
+The winning team chooses the company that makes the rings; each ring design varies, with the NFL mandating certain ring specifications, including requiring the Super Bowl logo be on at least one side of the ring.
 The losing team are also awarded rings, which must be no more than half as valuable as the winners' rings, but those are almost never worn.

 The conference champions receive trophies for their achievement.
 The champions of the NFC receive the George Halas Trophy, named after Chicago Bears founder George Halas, who is also considered one of the co-founders of the NFL.
 The AFC champions receive the Lamar Hunt Trophy, named after Lamar Hunt, the founder of the Kansas City Chiefs and the principal founder of the American Football League.
 Players on the winning team also receive a conference championship ring.